| Risk Factors

 There are no current guidelines to prevent lacrimal duct stenosis.

-Blocked tear duct: risk factors.
+Blocked tear duct.
 Mayo Clinic website.
 Available at:

 Hurwitz JJ.
 The lacrimal drainage system.